DiversyFund Review: Invest In Real Estate

 CrowdStreet

-CrowdSteet gives you the flexibility to invest in funds that hold multiple properties or choose to invest in individual properties.
-While anyone can invest in one of the company’s funds, only accredited investors can invest in individual properties.
+CrowdStreet gives you the flexibility to invest in funds that hold multiple properties or choose to invest in individual properties.
+While anyone can invest in one of the company’s funds, only accredited investors are eligible to invest in individual properties.

 Like DiversyFund, CrowdStreet locks your money into your investment for years at a time, making it a poor choice for investors who need flexibility.
 The company also charges management fees ranging from .5% to 2.5%, which can eat into your returns.

 Many investment opportunities have a minimum investment of tens or hundreds of thousands of dollars.
-So CrowdStreet can be a good choice for people with a lot of capital and the time to do due diligence on their investments.
+CrowdStreet can be a good choice for individuals with substantial capital and the time to conduct thorough due diligence on their investments.

 RealtyMogul